 - 1 kg strawberries very ripe and cleaned

-- 3 tbsp cane sugar or sweetener of your preference
+- 3 tablespoon cane sugar or sweetener of your preference

 - Pour the contents of the coconut milk cans into a saucepan.
 If it is the first time you use coconut milk in cans then don’t be alarmed by seeing a thick layer of a cream and a big part of milky water.
 That is normal.
 It happens because the coconut milk separates inside the can.
 Take a whisk and stir until everything is evenly combined.

 - Take about 125 ml (½ cup) of the coconut milk out of the pan and set aside in a small bowl.
 Add the arrowroot powder to the small portion of coconut milk in the small bowl.
 The arrowroot powder will make sure the base thickens once this is added to the bigger pan.
 Mix until it is perfectly combined and place aside for now.

 - Return to the saucepan and add the 4 tablespoon of cane sugar, salt and vanilla.
 Gently heat over low to medium heat and stir until the sweetener is dissolved and all is well combined.
 Heat until warm but not boiling.